akalinux/span-tools/README.md

 	|  4  | Begin:  8, End: 11 | SetA:(1-2), SetB:(1-1), SetC:(1-1) |
 	+-----+--------------------+------------------------------------+

+## Intersections and Go Routines

+The previous example works, but has some significant scaling limitations.
+For one, the implementation is limited to pre-loaded slices in memory and the code doesn't really take advantage of go routines.

+In the real world we would expect to be able to query a system in one go routine ,and process the results in another while the data is streamed back to us.The ColumnSets instance supports the use of go routines via a chan based iterator of OverlappingSpanSets.

+This example will use the same data set but simulate calling multiple systems via go routines.
+We will also manually drive the accumulation of the data by iterating through each slice one element at a time, as if it was a result from an external system.

+The full source code can be found: [here](https://github.com/akalinux/span-tools/blob/main/examples/multichan/main.go)

+__Creating an instance of ColumnSets__

+The creation of the ColumnSets instance remains unchanged from our previous examples.
+No special changes or initialization settings are required to enable the use of chan based communications via go routines.
+The top level ColumnSets.AddColumnXX methods are agnostic to how the data is accumulated, so you can mix and match ass many variations as needed.

+__Creation of our go routines__

+The creation of our go routines is done via a declaration of a closure.
+Each call to our closure will spawn an new go routine and begin pushing data to our initialized chan instance under the hood for us.

+The OlssChanStater[E] struct when instantiated by a factory interface will be initialized with 3 important instances:
+ - The context.Context used to shut down the should the iterator fail be stopped
+ - The chan of OverlappingSpanSets[E] required to communicate back to the thread running the ColumnSets instance
+ - The Stater instance used to manage accumulation of SpanBoundry instances and push them to our chan

+Here is the "Add" closure added to the "main" function:

+	var Add = func(list *[]st.SpanBoundry[int]) int {
+		s := u.NewSpanOverlapAccumulator().NewOlssChanStater()

+		// Please note, we must start the go routine before we add
+		// the accumulator to the ColumnSets instance.
+If not we
+		// will run into a race condition. go func() {
+			// Scope our cleanup code to the go routine defer s.Final()

+			end := len(*list) - 1
+			id := 0
+			span := (*list)[id]
+			for s.CanAccumulate(span) {
+				id++
+				if id > end {
+					return
+				}
+				span = (*list)[id]
+			}
+		}()

+		// Adding the st.OlssChanStater instance to the ColumnSets return ac.AddColumnFromNewOlssChanStater(s)
+	}

+__Adding our data sets__

+Since the "Add" closure will manage the creation of our go routines and provides the columnId for us, adding our data sets will look a little different.

+	// We will map our ColumnId to our Set Name m := make(map[int]string)

+	m[Add(
+		&[]st.SpanBoundry[int]{
+			u.Ns(1, 2),
+			u.Ns(3, 7),  // will consolidate to 3-11
+			u.Ns(5, 11), // will consolidate to 3-11
+		},
+	)] = "SetA"

+	m[Add(&[]st.SpanBoundry[int]{
+		u.Ns(3, 3),
+		u.Ns(5, 11),
+	})] = "SetB"

+	m[Add(&[]st.SpanBoundry[int]{
+		u.Ns(1, 7),
+		u.Ns(8, 11),
+	})] = "SetC"

+__Iteration through the result set__

+The rest of our code, the for loop, error checking and final output statements remain completely unchanged.

+__The resulting output__

+Please note, because our data set is completely unchanged, our output is also going to be exactly the same.
+The only difference is how we accumulated the data.
+Because the ColumnSets instance iterator manages the context.Context instances, the calls to s.CanAccumulate(span) will only return true if the iterator is actively engaged in the loop.
+If we call break, or the internals run into an error the required call to the context cancel function is made, which will cleanup our go routine.

 # SpanBoundry Consolidation of Duplicates and Overlaps

 In the real world data sets are often messy, out of order, and contain duplicates/overlaps.